Creation CA07: 2008

 The car would again be entered into the Le Mans Series but two examples would be raced for the majority of the season due to a partnership between Creation and Japanese company AIM.
 A new engine was developed with funding from AIM resulting in a wider engine at 90°.

 One car was entered into the opening round at Catalunya with drivers Jamie Campbell-Walter, Stuart Hall and Filipe Ortiz.
 After running well in the early stages of the race, the car suffered slipping clutch issues.
 This dropped them out of contention however, they did finish the race, albeit 33rd overall and 52 laps down.

 At the 1000 km of Monza, Jamie Campbell-Walter, driving the #14 CA07, suffered a massive accident during qualifying and was subsequently withdrawn from the race.
 For the #15, it would achieve the best finish of the season with a fourth overall position.
 Stuart Hall and Robbie Kerr finished ninth overall and sixth in class, nine laps down from the leader, at the 1000 km of Spa.

 For the 2008 24 Hours of Le Mans, two cars were entered, one from Creation Autosportif and one from American customer team Autocon Motorsports.
 The #14 Creation entry utilized the AIM (Judd) engine while the #23 Autocon Motorsports ran the Judd GV5.5 engine.
 Qualifying did not go well for both entrants.
 The #14 qualified in 21st with a best time of 3:35.994 while the #23 qualified 32nd with a best time of 3:47.695.

 The first car to run into problems was the #14, which had a broken wing support.
 Later on, with Johnny Mowlem driving, the car suffered a puncture heading towards Indianapolis and hit the wall.
 Mowlem brought the car back to the pits to repair the front splitter and side of the car.
-After a quiet and trouble free night, the #23, driven by Chris McMurray had a puncture on the right rear on the Mulsanne.
+After a quiet and trouble free night, the #23, driven by Chris McMurry had a puncture on the right rear on the Mulsanne.
 The #14 Creation Autosportif finished 24th overall, 11th in class and 65 laps down from the leader.
 The #23 Autocon Motorsports retired and classified 38th, completing 224 laps.

 The next race was the 1000 km of Nürburgring, where two cars were entered.
 The #15 finished eighth while the #14 finished 22nd.
 The final race of the Le Mans Series at Silverstone saw the #14 retire and the #15 finish in sixth.

 Creation would again enter the final two races of the American Le Mans Series.
 Two cars were brought for the Petit Le Mans.
 In the third hour, the #888 entry driven by Dean Stiling, crashed at turn 1 and was eventually retired.
 Later on in the sixth hour, the sister #88 car retired due to gearbox issues.
 At the final race at Laguna Seca, the car finished 17th overall and fourth in class, just missing the podium.